khoshov/APY/slides.md

         return self.unit_price * self.quantity_on_hand
 ```

+---

+The @dataclass decorator will add the equivalent of these methods to the InventoryItem class:
 ```python
 def __init__(self, name: str, unit_price: float, quantity_on_hand: int = 0) -> None:
     self.name = name